paulscherrerinstitute/fast-feedback-indexer/indexer/README.md

 ### Thread safety

-* Threads should be able to use their private indexer in parallel
+* Threads should be able to use their private *fast_feedback::indexer* object in parallel
-* Logger must be thread safe.
-Currently log output from different threads can get mingled (if required implement per thread log cache, e.g. ostringstream, with coordinated flushing to final destination)
+* Logger is thread safe.
+Currently log output from different threads can get mingled (use LOG_START and LOG_END macros consistently to prevent that)

 ### Logging